 Ever since news outlets reported that the AARP will not oppose cuts Social Security, the group has been desperately churning out press releases, blog posts and tweets to try and spin their position as one of ardent defenders of the program.

 As Jane wrote yesterday, if AARP wants credit for ‘saving’ or ‘protecting’ Social Security, they need to draw a line in the sand and say “absolutely no cuts.”
-Advocating cuts to Social Security, whether they’re part of the deficit negotiations or not, still amounts to advocating cuts to Social Security.
+Advocating cuts to Social Security, whether it’s as part of talks to reduce the deficit or not, still amounts to advocating cuts to Social Security.

-One of our supporters sent AARP our letter pledging to protect Social Security from coming attacks, and received this in response.
-I thought I would share it here to showcase just how laughable their attempts are at painting themselves as defenders of Social Security.
+One of our supporters sent AARP our letter pledging to protect Social Security from coming attacks, and received this letter below in response.
+I thought I would share it here to showcase just how laughable their attempts are at painting themselves as ardent defenders of Social Security.

 What’s important to note is that AARP says it opposes cuts to Social Security as part of discussions on how to reduce the deficit.
 Notice they don’t say anything about opposing cuts to Social Security anywhere else — only where it pertains to deficit reduction.
 That’s a pretty weak defense, if you ask me.

 As we’ve previously shown, the AARP has long been receptive to the idea of cutting Social Security.
 This isn’t the first time the group has used their immense clout to provide cover for members of Congress seeking to gut the program, and it’s not likely to be the last.

 Check out the email from AARP below — are you convinced?

 All emphasis and highlighting is my own.(Letter below)

 From: [email protected]

 Thank you for contacting AARP regarding inaccurate media stories about the association’s policy on Social Security.
 We appreciate hearing from you.